 Tableau vs Excel is a hot discussion topic in the data science community.
-Indeed, Excel is not a top skill that employers are looking for in your resume.
-But it has been around for ages and you are probably familiar with tons of useful tricks for data cleaning and analysis.
+Indeed, Excel is a top skill that employers are looking for in your resume.
+And it has been around for ages and you are probably familiar with tons of useful tricks for data cleaning and analysis.
 In comparison, Tableau is a newcomer that has many aspiring data scientists wondering what its benefits are.

 In this article, we will take a deeper look at the Tableau vs Excel dilemma and whether you should be using one over the other.